memob0x/heavyPreloader/README.md

 ## Manual Handling

-`Loader` supports **custom loaders registration** which means that you can add support for MIME types that `Loader` doesn't support by default, override the default ones or even wrap existent legacy resource loaders in order to enhance existent perfomance state.
+`Loader` supports **custom loaders registration** which means that you can add support for MIME types that are not already supported by default, override the default ones or even wrap legacy resource loaders in order to enhance existent perfomance state.

 The following example is adapted to support **pdf** files.